maxlanceund/equal-system/hypotheses/perceiver-warning-model_en.md

 ## 9. Version History

 - **1.0** (July 2026): Initial version, based on the Perceiver Hypothesis.
-This version is a mathematical model draft, not yet empirically validated.
-Verification or revision in various systems is welcome.
+This version is a mathematical model draft, not yet empirically tested.
+Validation or revision in various systems is welcome.

 **License**: MIT